aeternity/documentation-hub/docs/getting-started/coding-locally-with-aeproject/README.md

 4. <a href="https://youtu.be/ELE24MDuGC8" target="_blank">Video Installing AEproject on Windows</a>

 ## Conclusion
 Writing smart contracts on the æternity blockchain is nice and easy.
-In just a few minutes and few commands, one can initilize a folder using the aeproject tool.
+In just a few minutes and with a few commands, one can initialize a folder using the aeproject tool.
 If you encounter any problems installing AEproject, contact us through the <a href="https://forum.aeternity.com/c/development" target="_blank">æternity dev Forum category</a>.